Bachelor of Science

 The course content is based on the recommendations for training in undergraduate courses in biotechnology published by Dechema (Gesellschaft für Chemische Technik und Biotechnologie e.V.).
 The seven-semester course is designed to impart a strong understanding of the unity of scientific, technical, economic and ecological interrelationships.

-Biotechnological processes and methods are being used in more and more sectors and have become a central component of both science and business.
-According to a study by management consultants Ernst & Young (German Biotechnology Report 2012), around 10,000 people are currently employed in almost 400 pure biotechnology companies in Germany.
-In Saxony alone, according to undefinedbiosaxony e.V., there are around 80 companies working in the field of biotechnology, particularly in the Dresden and Leipzig area, in addition to more than 30 university and non-university research institutions.
+Biotechnological processes and methods are being used in more and more sectors and have become a central component of both science and industry.
+In Germany, more than 38,000 people are currently employed in around 700 dedicated biotechnology companies.
+According to biosaxony e.V., there are around 50 dedicated biotechnology companies in Saxony alone, particularly in the Dresden and Leipzig area, with a focus on red (medical) biotechnology.
+In addition, there are more than 200 companies that indirectly contribute to value creation in the field of biotechnology (e.g. suppliers) as well as around 30 university and non-university research institutions.

 Your course content in the Bachelor's degree program in Molecular Biotechnology